natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 **Mountain Pattern Armor**: This medium armor consists of hundreds of small, interlocking pieces of steel shaped to resemble an ancient symbol for the word “mountain.”
 The mail is then riveted to a cloth or leather backing.
 It is worn like a mail coat and covers your torso, shoulders, and thighs.

-**O-Yoroi**: Worn almost exclusively by high-ranking samurai, o-yoroi—or “great armor”—is a heavy combat armor that consists of various supplementary components that include both plate and lamellar elements.
+**O-Yoroi**: Worn almost exclusively by high-ranking samurai, o-yoroi-or “great armor”-is a heavy combat armor that consists of various supplementary components that include both plate and lamellar elements.
 Each suit is crafted for a specific individual and displays the owner's aesthetic.
 Upon completion, the suit is colored and sealed with a final lacquer finish.
-The centerpiece of o-yoroi is a cuirass consisting of two parts—a separate reinforcement for the right side called a waidate, and a kikko cuirass.
+The centerpiece of o-yoroi is a cuirass consisting of two parts-a separate reinforcement for the right side called a waidate, and a kikko cuirass.
 The upper part of the waidate consists of a leather-covered iron plate.
-The cuirass's leather shoulder straps—called watagami—are likewise armored with metal plates.
+The cuirass's leather shoulder straps-called watagami-are likewise armored with metal plates.
 Affixed to the cuirass are a number of supplementary pieces, including wide lamellar shoulder guards, a kikko sleeve for the shield arm, lacquered iron greaves worn over padded silk leggings, and a groin protector.
 Still, the signature component of each suit of armor is the tiered kabuto helmet and its accompanying ho-ate mask.
 Ho-ate masks can be made of hardened leather or metal and are fashioned into fearsome visages such as oni, dragons, or other mythical beings.

 **Silken Ceremonial Armor**: Used for ceremonial displays or occasionally worn (albeit with no additional benefit) over heavier armor, these robes consist of several layers of cloth and an outer layer of silk intricately woven with gold brocade designs and covered with metal studs.